ehovaniak/comp_systems/README.txt

-This branch contains code for a custom memory allocator.
-The alloctor may be used instead of the standard "malloc" provided, but this is not recommended.
+This branch contains code for a thread safe data queue.
+Queue was tested using 128bit factoring method provided.

-Implimentation is as a Linked List of free nodes.
-Allocator iterates through Linked List looking a free block of memory.
-If one is found, this block is given to the user.
-If not, a new page is pulled from the OS.
-Blocks are merged when "free" is called.
+Implimentation uses pthread library to create threads.
+Upon read/write operations, a thread will attempt to grab the mutex associated with a queue.
+If successful, the thread will continue with execution.
+If the mutex is not free, then the threads wait for the mutex to become free.
+This mechanism prevents race conditions while allowing pseudo parallel operation.

 CODE I WROTE/MODIFIED:
-- nu_mem.c
+- queue.c
-- nu_mem.h
+- queue.h

 ALL ELSE PROVIDED!